cloudquery/docs/docs/intro.md

 ## Key Features & Use Cases

 ### Cloud Asset Inventory Powered by SQL.
-Backed by PostgreSQL.
+Backed by PostgreSQL

 Create a cloud asset inventory in your own self-hosted PostgreSQL database where you can see an aggregated view of all assets - across clouds, accounts and services.